jmapost/tinghao-deep-learning-resources/README.md

 Deep Learning

-- [Colah's blog](http://colah.github.io/) - The best blog to give you the intuition of deep learning.
+- [Must Check] [Colah's blog](http://colah.github.io/) - The best blog to give you the intuition of deep learning.
 New post will be located on [Distill](https://distill.pub/).

-- [Distill](https://distill.pub/) - The best blog to visualize and understand deep learning.
+- [Must Check] [Distill](https://distill.pub/) - The best blog to visualize and understand deep learning.

-- [Andrej Karpathy blog](http://karpathy.github.io/) - My favorite blogger.
+- [Must Check] [Andrej Karpathy blog](http://karpathy.github.io/) - My favorite blogger.
 Andrej posts many great tutorials with some deep insights, so be sure to check out!

-- [機器之心](https://www.jiqizhixin.com/) - The best media for Machine Learning (in Chinese)
+- [Must Check] [機器之心](https://www.jiqizhixin.com/) - The best media for Machine Learning (in Chinese)

+- [Google Research Blog](https://research.googleblog.com/) - Show the latest research of Google.

 - [Data Science and Robots](https://brohrer.github.io/blog.html)